Not Only Consistency: Enhance Test-Time Adaptation with Spatio-temporal Inconsistency for Remote Physiological Measurement: Methodology

 \subsection{Problem Formulation}

-Differ from DG and DA tasks, we do not focus on the training on the source domains, the aim is to promote the performance of pre-trained models on an unlabeled target domain $\mathcal{D} = \{X_i\}_{i=1}^N$ by optimizing model parameters during inferring.
-Specifically, the input $X_i \in \mathbb{R}^{T \times W \times 3}$ to our model is the STMap \cite{niu2019rhythmnet} preprocessed from one RGB facial video.
-Process procedure is as shown in \cref{fig:STMap}, the $T$ represents the number of frames, $W$ represents the average pixel values for each region of interest (ROI) on the face, and $3$ is the channel number of RGB figure.
-The goal of this paper is to optimize and adapt the model parameters $\theta$ to the most proper $\theta'$ in the target domain without supervision signal.
+Being different from DG and DA tasks, we do not focus on the training on the source domains $\mathcal{D}^S = \{X_i^S\}_{i=1}^N$.
+Instead, as shown in Fig. \ref{fig:TTA-adv}, the aim is to promote the performance of pre-trained models on an unlabeled target domain $\mathcal{D}^T = \{X_i\}_{i=1}^N$ by optimizing model parameters during inferring.
+The goal of this paper is to optimize and adapt the model parameters $\theta$ to the most proper $\theta'$ in the target domain without supervision.